ArashAh/version_control_workshop/part-2.md

      git status
      git remote show origin
      ```

+    ❓7.
+Compare the output of this step with output of step 5, what is the difference?

 7. **Add collaborator:**
    - Go to `settings > collaborators` and add a collaborator to the project.